ANNOUNCING MY NEW BOOK!

 Perhaps it was a rationalization, but I convinced myself that I should do this so I could study under the tutelage of a former University of Pennsylvania psychology graduate, Herb Weaver, who was now involved in the travel industry of Hawaii, and was also a professor of psychology and the departmental chairman at the University of Hawaii.
 I became one of his graduate students, and he became my mentor.

 We also became quite good friends over time.
 Completing my doctoral degree at the University of Hawaii was not always perfectly smooth sailing, and I had my share of departmental politics that are probably part and parcel of most graduate students’ careers.
 I’m sure that my professor friend supported me and intervened a few times on my behalf, probably unbeknownst to me.

 Herb turned on me briefly.
-He threatened to “make things difficult” for me and boycotted my important oral defense of my dissertation, the last step of my PhD program.
-Not attending my oral defense of my thesis was not only a symbolic pièce de résistance on his part, but a slap in the face – a supreme insult.
+He threatened to “make things difficult” for me and boycotted the important oral defense of my dissertation, the last step of my Ph.D. program.
+Not attending the oral defense of my thesis was not only a symbolic pièce de résistance on his part but a slap in the face – a supreme insult.
 He made his point.

 I loved Hawaii so much that I stayed on instead of leaving once I had completed my graduate studies.
 I didn’t keep in touch with Herb after I completed my degree.
 I knew, however, that he was ailing.

 Then one night, I had a dream.
 It was a lucid dream—real, vivid, and scary.
 In the dream, I saw a gravestone in a cemetery.
 I could clearly read a name on the stone: Herbert Weaver.
 Whoa!

 I’d had these sorts of dreams before, prior to the deaths of my parents.
 I knew full well the meaning of this dream—it was a precognitive dream of impending death.
 There was no avoiding the stark reality.
 I knew.